paradise-fi/surveyor/doc/getting_started.md

 it.
 Let's fix it.

 Generally speaking, task is just a command you can execute inside the environment.
-Surveyor will take care of limiting and monitoring of the used resources (time and memory).
+Surveyor will take care of limiting and monitoring the used resources (time and memory).
 However, this might not always be sufficient - you might be interested in collecting more detailed statistics - e.g., if a solution was found, how many states have been explored, etc. For this, the task can save